 Wilko five-piece stainless steel saucepan set

-For the price you pay, you really can’t beat these perfect pots.
+They come in at just over £20, but for the price you pay you really can’t beat these perfect pots.
 They do discolour slightly on a gas flame, but it's never a problem.
 They heat up extremely well and the long tapered design of the handles keeps them well away from any heat source.
 The set consists of three lidded pans, a milk pan – that heats soup in less that five minutes – and a sauté pan.
 They are very lightweight so if heaviness is an issue, these would make a great buy.
-An essential piece of kit for any kitchen, it just so happens these work if you're on a tight budget as well. (£22) Available from Wilko.
+An essential piece of kit for any kitchen, it just so happens these work if you're on a tight budget as well.

 Electric can opener